 System disruptions can cost companies millions.
 According to a 2020 study by Gartner, the average cost of IT downtime is $5,600 per minute.
-Platform resilience becomes essential, with technology supporting nearly every aspect of business operations.
 A single point of failure can halt operations, leading to significant financial and reputational damage.
-For instance, business processes can reach a standstill if a critical server fails without a backup, causing significant revenue loss and reputational harm.
-Effective strategies and best practices can help prevent single points of failure within platforms.
+However, there are an array of strategies and best practices that can help prevent single points of failure within platforms.

 Cybersecurity resilience is an organization's ability to deliver intended outcomes despite continuous adverse cyber events.
 This capability is vital for maintaining trust, operational effectiveness, and business continuity.